mockoon/mockoon.com/content/docs/latest/mockoon-cloud/api-mock-cloud-deployments.md

 - Support for [**environment variables**](docs:admin-api/environment-variables).
 - Offer more instance locations and the ability to choose the closest one.
-- Possibility to customize the instance URL or link a custom domain to the instance.
+- Possibility to link a custom domain to the instance.
 - Possibility to renew the API key.